Cyberbullies (Source: Cam Good: Elijah Smith Elementary, goo.gl/xcyIgC, under CC BY-NC-SA 2.0 licence)

 As more and more companies and colleges conduct internet searches on potential candidates, and as more and more people check out online data about individuals they’re doing business with or interacting with on a social or personal level, it’s becoming increasingly important for all of us to manage our digital reputations.
 It’s vital to remind young people that inappropriate status updates or photos may negatively impact job and life opportunities far into the future while, conversely, evidence of engaged use of web 2.0 or social media tools, including rich PLNs, creative PLEs, or polished e-portfolios, can help create a positive impression of skills and abilities.

-Digital wellbeing (& mobile wellbeing)
+Digital & mobile wellness (or wellbeing)

-There is an increasing level of concern about the impact of continuous connectivity on physical and mental health, with issues including blurred vision, back and neck pain, disturbed sleep cycles, the apparent rise of attention disorders and even internet addiction, and anxiety and stress.
+There is an increasing level of concern about the impact of continuous connectivity on physical and mental health, with issues including vision problems, back and neck pain, disturbed sleep cycles, the apparent rise of attention disorders and even internet addiction, and anxiety and stress.
 Developing attentional literacy and other related digital literacies may offer some help.
 Amongst other things, considering when, where and why to switch off digital devices is important for everyone, young or old.

 A positive digital influence